nleiva/yang-config-gen/README.md

 ## Parse JSON config from router

+Save the following output to variable `routerLo0` like in the [junos_test.go](compiler/junos/junos_test.go).

-I removed YANG annotations from the device output to give to `ygot` Unmarshal method.
-I also made the unit name a string instead of a number.
+  I had to make the unit name a string instead of a number ("got float64 type for field name, expect string" error).
-1. it doesnt't like "@" : {}
-2. got float64 type for field name, expect string

 ```json
 root@JunOS# show interfaces lo0 | display json